SamSamhuns/ritpytrading/README.rst

 Prerequisites
 -------------

-Python version 3
+-   Python 3.x

+-   `The Rotman Interactive Trading Client <http://rit.rotman.utoronto.ca/software.asp>`_

-The Rotman Interactive Trading Client which can only be operated in a **Windows system**.
-However, development of the PyPI ritpytrading package can be in done in Linux/BSD envrionment as well.
+The RIT Client only supports **Windows OS**.
+However, development of the PyPI ritpytrading package can be in done in Linux/BSD environments as well.

-The full documentation for the Rotman Interactive Trader Client REST API can be found at
+The full documentation for the RIT Client REST API can be found at
 `Swaggerhub <https://app.swaggerhub.com/apis/306w/rit-client-api/1.0.0>`_.
 The
 documentation is also present in a JSON format in the